HASS.io Raspberry Pi Setup Tutorial

 After you see the Home Assistant dashboard again you can remove the USB stick from the Raspberry Pi.

-How to Setup Mosquitto as MQTT Broker for HASS.io
+Setup of Mosquitto as MQTT broker

 The following setup of the Mosquitto MQTT broker is very easy for the HASS.io installation, because with this operating system, an Add-on store is included.
 You find this add-on store under the supervisor section of Home Assistant.
 You find the Mosquitto broker in the official add-ons section.